-In my first Understanding Microfluidics blog, I provided an introduction to the technology behind emerging #body-on-a-chip and #organs-on-chips systems.
-I emphasized that the robustness of microfluidic systems for cell biology is largely dependent on the design quality of three critical features: 1) bubble-free priming of the microchannel system 2) simple, harmless introduction of cells and/or 3D tissues at the proper location in the microfluidic system, and 3) reliable bubble-free operation over time.
+In my first Understanding Microfluidics blog post, I provided an introduction to the technology behind emerging #body-on-a-chip and #organs-on-chips systems.
+I emphasized that the robustness of microfluidic systems for cell biology is largely dependent on the design quality of three critical features: 1) bubble-free priming of the microchannel system, 2) simple, harmless introduction of cells and/or 3D tissues at the proper location in the microfluidic system, and 3) reliable bubble-free operation over time.

 Akura™ Flow represents a Type C plug-and-play concept, where 3D spheroid models or microtissues (MTs) are loaded into specially designed compartments connected by microfluidics.
 Ten identical interconnected microtissue compartments form a single channel.
 Each Akura™ Flow plate includes eight independent channels to enable parallel testing on a minimal footprint.

 InSphero has more than a decade of experience developing highly standardized, morphologically uniform microtissue models.
-We have well-defined bioproduction processes that enable us to quickly engineer organ models that recapitulate healthy and diseased human organs, and media that facilitates the flow of biological information within the organ network.
-We currently offer 3D InSight™ microtissue models for several organs, including liver, brain, heart, skin, pancreas, and a wide range of tumor types.
+We have well-defined bioproduction processes that enable us to quickly engineer organ models that recapitulate healthy and diseased human organs and media that facilitate the flow of biological information within the organ network.
+We currently offer 3D InSight™ microtissue models for several organs, including the liver, brain, heart, skin, pancreas, and a wide range of tumor types.

 I hope you've found this blog useful.
-If you'd like to learn more, I encourage you to read Organ-on-a-Chip: Engineered Microenvironments for Safety and Efficacy Testing, a book that gives a comprehensive overview of the field, with sections covering the major organ systems and currently available technologies, platforms and methods.
-My colleague Kasper Renggli from ETH Zürich and I contributed Chapter 12: Design and engineering of multi-organ systems.
+If you'd like to learn more, I encourage you to read Organ-on-a-Chip: Engineered Microenvironments for Safety and Efficacy Testing, a book that gives a comprehensive overview of the field, with sections covering the major organ systems and currently available technologies, platforms, and methods.
+My colleague Kasper Renggli from ETH Zürich and I contributed to Chapter 12: Design and Engineering of multi-organ Systems.